sundeepbassi/The-Wellbeing-Retreat/README.md

 This main header I want to put in the upper centre part of the landing page so as to enable the user to feel that they are not inudated with too information.
 The main heading in itself will explain what the site is for.

 **The Statement**
-The statement under the heading is welcome users onto the site as one is welcomed into a shop or restaurant.
+The statement under the heading is to welcome users onto the site as one is welcomed into a shop or restaurant.
 Allowing the user that they are valued in this process.

  **The Images on the Landing Page**
 I decided to add two images here.